Lupin3000/Raspberry-PI-Tutorials/Metasploit/readme.md

 # Metasploit on Raspberry PI

-With Metasploit you have many different attack possibilities, in this tutorial I will just show one of many.
+With Metasploit, you have many attack possibilities, in this tutorial I will just show one of many.
 You can use this as a starting point and expand it further.

 ## Objective